 What is the Dyson V6?

-The V6 series wasn't the company's first cordless vacuum, but it was arguably Dyson's breakthrough in the cordless market.
-When it was first released, it was one of the most powerful cordless vacuums on the market - and it's still up there with the best today.
+When first released, the V6 was one of the most powerful cordless vacuums on the market - and it's still up there with the best today.
 It's proven wildly popular and was one of the first cordless models to rival corded vacuums for cleaning performance.

 What makes the Dyson V6 stand-out from other cordless vacs though?
 Firstly, it's a stick vacuum that can convert into a handheld by detaching the rigid tube, making it a versatile option.
 The V6 also has excellent suction and fade-free battery power - although it only lasts 20 minutes.

 Other features include a range of useful accessories, docking station for charging and a bagless design.
 The V6 can also be bought with Dyson's excellent direct-drive cleaner head or "Fluffy" head for hard floors - although these are only available on certain models.